Wilhelmina Feemster Jashemski: Career

 She began teaching in 1935, and taught at Lindenwood College, Missouri, before serving on the faculty of the University of Maryland from 1946 to 1980.

 Jashemski's work at Pompeii, Villa Boscoreale, and Oplontis began in 1961 and continued until 1984.
 She is known for being a pioneer in the field of garden archaeology.
 She also worked on the excavation of the gardens of the villa of Hadrian at Tivoli.
 Jashemski is viewed as a pioneer of the field of garden archaeology in the ancient Mediterranean.

 She was awarded the Gold Medal for Distinguished Archaeological Achievement by the Archaeological Institute of America in 1996, after the publication of the second volume of her work The Gardens of Pompeii, Herculaneum, and the Villas Destroyed by Vesuvius.

 Jashemski's work is included in the online public database Gardens of the Roman Empire, which launched in April 2021 with entries for more than 100 gardens.

+In 2025, the Garden of Hercules was opened at Pompeii Archaeological Park.
+It is a recreation of a 2,000 year old garden based on Jashemski's work on pollen, spores, and plant fossils in the 1950s.